davebelais/odot-cds/reference/ReadMe_rev_11-2012.txt

 The Raw Data Extract files contain all available data on the selected crashes.
 Each crash case contains three different types of records: Crash, Vehicle and Participant.
 For each crash case included in the text file:

-     •   One record is written for the crash information.
-This record is identified by a “1” in the “Record Type” column.
+     ï¿½   One record is written for the crash information.
+This record is identified by a ï¿½1ï¿½ in the ï¿½Record Typeï¿½ column.
-     •   One record is written for each vehicle that is involved in the crash.
-These records are identified by a “2” in the “Record Type” column.
-     •   One record is written for each Participant that is involved in the Crash.
-These records are identified by a “3” in the “Record Type” column.
+     ï¿½   One record is written for each vehicle that is involved in the crash.
+These records are identified by a ï¿½2ï¿½ in the ï¿½Record Typeï¿½ column. ï¿½   One record is written for each Participant that is involved in the Crash.
+These records are identified by a ï¿½3ï¿½ in the ï¿½Record Typeï¿½ column.
 The Vehicle Identifier on the Participant record is used to relate the Vehicle to each Participant who occupied it.

 For each case, the Crash record is followed by the first Vehicle record or Non-Motorist record for that crash.
 Vehicle records are followed by all associated Participant records (vehicle occupants).
 Additional Vehicle records, Participant records, and Non-Motorist records follow, generally in accordance with the crash's sequence of events.

-The “Vehicle Id” value on the Participant records can be used to link each vehicle occupant to its associated vehicle.
-Please note that Pedestrians, Pedalcyclists, and Unknown Non-Motorists are no longer tied to a “virtual” vehicle.
-As a result, the “Vehicle Id” value on those Participant records is blank or zero.
+The ï¿½Vehicle Idï¿½ value on the Participant records can be used to link each vehicle occupant to its associated vehicle.
+Please note that Pedestrians, Pedalcyclists, and Unknown Non-Motorists are no longer tied to a ï¿½virtualï¿½ vehicle.
+As a result, the ï¿½Vehicle Idï¿½ value on those Participant records is blank or zero.

 All fields are in text-compatible format.
-No fields are “packed” or “over punched”.
+No fields are ï¿½packedï¿½ or ï¿½over punchedï¿½.
 All fields include leading zeros when applicable.
 Numeric fields that can potentially contain a minus sign have either a zero or a minus in the first character.
 The decimal point character is included in the output field when it is applicable for the given data item.
-Examples: a milepoint value of 23.45 is shown as “0023.45”.
-A milepoint value of –46.00 is shown as “-046.00”.
+Examples: a milepoint value of 23.45 is shown as ï¿½0023.45ï¿½.
+A milepoint value of ï¿½46.00 is shown as ï¿½-046.00ï¿½.

 When a field is null in the master SQL database, it is null (represented only by a comma) in the CDS501 raw data extract.